Content Types in SfAvatarView

 InitialsType

-The InitialsType contains the following two types:
+The InitialsType includes the following types:

 - SingleCharacter